The Family Centre

 Dr. Edwards completed medical school at the University of the West Indies in Jamaica, and holds an MSc in Clinical Dermatology from Cardiff University, United Kingdom.
 Her professional experience is wide: she has worked as a dermatologist in Jamaica and recently completed an internal medicine preliminary year of residency at SUNY Downstate Health Sciences University.
 Currently, she is a clinical trial fellow/sub-investigator at SUNY Downstate in the department of dermatology,

 Dr. Edwards strives to make a difference in the lives of others by being an expert practitioner and skilled researcher.
-See a synopsis of her research here
+See a synopsis of her research here.
+Connect with her Instagram Page at @strongpeople_strongfamilies.

 WHICH TWO BOOKS SHOULD BE FREE FOR ALL